cs1302uga/cs1302-ce17/README.md

 1. At the end of the `main` method of `LambdaFun` class:
    * Declare a variable of type `Predicate<String>`.
-   * Initialize the variable using a lambda expression which provides an implementation for the single, abstract method of `Predicate<T>`.
+   * Initialize the variable using a lambda expression which provides an implementation for the single, abstract method of the `Predicate<String>` interface.
-   * This method should return `true` if the string argument contains the letter 'a'.
+   * This method should return `true` if the string argument contains the letter `"a"` (case sensitive).

 1. Variable `p` now references an object of type `Predicate<String>`. **HOLD THE FRONT DOOR!** That one line of code created a class that implemented an interface and created an object of that class!
 It must be the case since `p` is a reference variable of an interface type and the code compiles.
-This object contains a specific implementation of the single abstract method in the interface `Predicate<T>` which returns true if the string contains the letter 'a'.
+This object contains a specific implementation of the single abstract method in the interface.

 1. Call `printlnMatches` by passing in array `myStrings` along with your newly created `Predicate<String>` variable.
-   You will know if everything is working correctly if the method only prints strings containing the letter 'a'.
+   You will know if everything is working correctly if the method only prints strings containing the letter `"a"`.

 1. Create additional `String` arrays to further test your implementation.
 Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.